How Does Naltrexone Treatment Work?

 Who Can Use Naltrexone?

 Naltrexone is a very effective medication for a specific group of individuals.
-For example, those who are still dependent on opioids cannot take the drug, and those who have struggled with treatment and recovery for a long time often will not benefit from it.
+For example, those who are still dependent on opioids cannot take the drug, and those who’ve struggled with treatment and recovery for a long time often do not benefit from it.
 These populations often stop taking the medication, citing that it is too difficult to tolerate.

 How Does Naltrexone Fit into a Full Treatment Program?

-Naltrexone is often used to treat addiction as part of a full treatment program, including behavioral therapies, social support, medical care, and (possibly) other medications.
-Patients are given naltrexone to minimize cravings and block the effects of opioids, but this should not be their only line of defense when it comes to professional treatment.
+Naltrexone is often used to treat addiction as part of a full treatment program, including behavioral therapies, social support, medical care, and possibly other medications.
+Patients are given naltrexone to minimize cravings and block the effects of opioids, but this should not be their only line of defense when it comes to professional care.

-Naltrexone treatment usually works best when it is part of a full treatment program and when the individual taking it is willing to abide by the schedule set for them.
-In some cases, it can be easier on certain individuals to receive the Vivitrol injections because this takes away some of the patient’s duty of faithfully taking the medication every day.
+Naltrexone treatment usually works best as part of a full treatment program and when the participant is willing to abide by the schedule set for them.
+In some cases, it might be easier for certain individuals to receive occasional Vivitrol injections because the patient won’t have to faithfully take the medication every day.

 Seek Help for Opioid Addiction Today

-Call 800-934-1582(Who Answers?) now to find safe rehab centers where you can begin addiction treatment and put an end to your opioid abuse for good.
+Call 800-934-1582(Sponsored) now to find safe rehab centers where you can begin addiction treatment and put an end to your opioid abuse for good.
 Let us help you find the right program for your needs.

 the Take-Away